This post may contain affiliate links. Please read our disclosure policy.

-WW Recipe of the Day: Ham, Cheese & Vegetable Frittatas
+WW Recipe of the Day: Ham, Cheese and Vegetable Frittatas

-As soon as I saw this recipe for Weight Watchers individual ham cheese veggie frittatas in a recent Weight Watchers Weekly, I knew I wanted to give them a try.
+As soon as I saw this recipe for mini ham cheese veggie frittatas in an old Weight Watchers Weekly, I knew I wanted to give them a try.

 Last night was the night.
 I love having breakfast for supper every once in a while—a holdover from when I was a kid and it seemed like such a treat.